end2endzone/end2endzone-hugo/content/blog/2016-10-27-diy-lost-plane-alarm-finder-and-10-watts-led-visual-aids-for-easy-orientation.md

 QuadCtrl - Testing the code in Arduino IDE

-The purpose of this step is to quickly identify issue with the code as no other parts (besides the arduino itself) of the final circuit is used.&nbsp;Code issues are the one that should be addressed first.&nbsp;This step confirms that the arduino is able to read an arbitrary PWM signal and process it.
+The purpose of this step is to quickly identify issue with the code as no other parts (besides the arduino itself) of the final circuit is used.
+Code issues are the one that should be addressed first.
+This step confirms that the arduino is able to read an arbitrary PWM signal and process it.

 Build the circuit as showed by the picture above.
-For reference, the yellow and blue wires matches the blue and orange wire of the breadboard layout.&nbsp;These wires are connected to pins which drives low LEDs instead of high current mosfets.
+For reference, the yellow and blue wires matches the blue and orange wire of the breadboard layout.
+These wires are connected to pins which drives low LEDs instead of high current mosfets.
 The prototype uses a simple CCPM Servo Tester for emulating the 6-ch receiver.
 In this configuration, the red LED matches the 10W front LED and the green LED matches the buzzing state.

-Power the arduino using USB power.&nbsp;By changing the position of the CCPM Servo tester potentiometer, you should observe different behavior of each LEDs for each position of CCPM tester.
+Power the arduino using USB power.
+By changing the position of the CCPM Servo tester potentiometer, you should observe different behavior of each LEDs for each position of CCPM tester.

 {{< pleasenote >}}
   Note that since the code is already debugged, I do not expect anything to go wrong and things should be addressed easily.
 If you do observe issues, please verify your connections or the version used by each library dependencies.